 One, two, and four year programs are all available for people who want to go to school specifically for sonography training.
 Medical sonography training is often available at trade and vocational schools that train medical technicians, and it is also available at four-year colleges, usually those with medical schools.
 Ambitious sonographers can attend medical school and train to become radiologists, allowing them to diagnose and treat patients using diagnostic sonography and other tools.

 People who have completed sonography training should strongly consider joining a professional organization of sonographers.
-This membership will strengthen job applications demonstrating that a candidate has met a minimum level of training and competency, and it will also give sonographers access to conferences, trade journals, and other continuing education resources that will help them keep their skills sharp and relevant.
+This membership will strengthen job applications by demonstrating that a candidate has met a minimum level of training and competency, and it will also give sonographers access to conferences, trade journals, and other continuing education resources that will help them keep their skills sharp and relevant.
 Professional memberships can also help you negotiate a better salary.